 Promotions are earned by exemplary service and are based on recommendations to the President from the Department Promotion Committee, the Department Chair, the Dean, and the Provost.
-All promotions must be approved by the Board of Visitors.
 Promotions are not granted automatically upon a faculty member's meeting the minimum criteria for promotions described below; these criteria are primarily concerned with the degree held and the years of service at the University.